stoweproject/ESPTimeCast-VEML7700/README.md

 ## ⚙️ Advanced Settings

-Click the **cog icon** next to “Advanced Settings” in the web UI to reveal extra configuration options.
+Click the **cog icon** next to "Advanced Settings" in the web UI to reveal extra configuration options.

 **Available advanced settings:**